-How to write a letter to your abuser
+How these women made the world understand what Larry Nassar did to them

 Stephens said she had another reason for describing her abuse in graphic detail: to humiliate Nassar.

-What's more, she said that revisiting the incidents on her own terms helped her see the abuse for what it really was, free of the doubts and confusion she experienced as a child.
+What's more, revisiting the incidents on her own terms helped her see the abuse for what it really was, free of the doubts and confusion she experienced as a child, she said.

+"You need to recognize what happened to you, and that involves thinking about it as it happened," she said.
+"If you do it when you're in control, in a rational mindset, it can be very therapeutic."

 Get everything down

 Detectives told Stephens early on that she could have her day in court if she wanted it.
+She instantly knew what she would do.

-Nassar had convinced her family that she lied about the abuse she endured for the first time as a six-year-old.
+Nassar convinced her family that she lied about the abuse she experienced for the first time as a six-year-old.
 The abuse -- and their denial -- left her feeling brainwashed, caused a rift with her family and led to crippling anxiety, she said.

 Participating in Nassar's prosecution has helped her heal.